Kirito3v/RPG/README.md

 # RPG
 2D platformer

-I try to code some common systems for any rpg games
+I try to code some common systems for any RPG games.

-Done
+**Done**
-player controller(state machine with new input system and unitask)
+- Player controller (state machine with new input system and Unitask)

-yet to come
+**Yet to come**
-inventory
+- Inventory
-dialog
+- Dialog
-enemy AI
+- Enemy AI
-stats
+- Stats
-skill tree
+- Skill tree